Ottawa wants to postpone expanding medical assistance in dying for a year

 “We have to be careful.
 We must move forward step by step, making sure that people in the profession, Canadian society as a whole, have internalized this step,” Minister Lametti told reporters on Thursday.

-“To be honest, we could have gone with the original date (March 17), but we want to be sure.
+“To be honest, we might have gone with the original date (March 17), but we want to be sure.
 We want to play it safe.
 We want everyone to be on the same page. »

-The Liberal government had agreed to expand the eligibility criteria in its update to the Medical Assistance in Dying Act, in 2021, after senators amended the bill.
+The Liberal government had agreed to expand the eligibility criteria in its update to the Medical Assistance in Dying Act, in 2021, following senators amended the bill.
 The senators had argued that excluding people with mental illness would violate their constitutional rights.

 But the amended law provided for a two-year period to delay this enlargement.
 However, this period must expire on March 17, unless Parliament adopts a new law.
 The Liberals therefore have six weeks to pass the new bill, which would add a third year to the two-year deadline.